appvia/terranetes/docs/terraform-controller/admin/drift.md

 ## Tuning Drift Detection

-From an administrative perspective the controller expose to main options
+From an administrative perspective the controller expose two options

 ### Drift Intervals